-CBD Oil South Africa The Ultimate Guide was written for the layperson and provides relevant information and study references concerning CBD oil in general, with some context for those living in South Africa.
-Its purpose is to assist those looking for the best natural treatment option for themselves or others.
+This guide is written for the layperson and provides relevant information and study references concerning CBD oil in general, with some context for those living in South Africa.
+Its purpose is to assist those looking for the best medicinal cannabis option for themselves or others.
 For this purpose, we have kept medical and scientific jargon to a minimum and included explanations for the terms that we have used.

 What is CBD Oil?